 The latter is essential to eternal life itself because though it is true that every believer must be a student and reader of the word (1 Peter 2:1), that is not sufficient evidence of being a believer.
 Peter, too, speaks of the word of the God (or Lord) which brings life but he plainly says that “this is the word by which the gospel is preached unto you” (1 Peter 1:25 -emphasis mine).

 Perhaps this is, in part, why preaching is secondary to other matters in churches and to believers in particular.
 We are too satisfied with reading the scripture for ourselves and we have forgotten that the preaching of the word, as it was with Jesus, Paul and all faithful ministers, the chosen means of God to make dead people alive in Christ (Romans 10:13ff.).
 Which is to say that Paul’s explanation (preaching) of the truth to the Bereans was, in fact, more important than their response to it.
-The content matters more than the response (at least in sequence) because there cannot be a response if there is no content.
+The content matters more than the response (at least in sequence) because there cannot be a response if there is nothing to which one should respond.

 It should be noted that the latter applies to all people.
 Consider the Ethiopian eunuch.
 He read (studied) Isaiah 53 but could not make sense of it.
 Only when, by God’s providence, Philip “preached unto him Jesus” did he believe (Acts 8:35).
 Consider the Philippian jailer.
 In ignorance and much distress he said: “What must I do to be saved?”
 And it was proclaimed to him: “Believe on the Lord Jesus Christ, and thou shalt be saved” (Acts 16:31).